Bedrock-OSS/bedrock-wiki-legacy/tutorials/boat-entities.md

 # Boat Entities

+1.16 depreciation
+{: .label .label-yellow  }

+1.6 has made this tutorial pointless.
+See the new [Buoyant](https://bedrock.dev/docs/stable/Entities#minecraft:buoyant) component for more details.

+# 1.14 Boat Entities
 Be they jet-skis, sailboats, or paddle-boards, water-based entities are a pretty common task.

 Sadly, Minecraft makes this difficult by making the `minecraft:boat` one of the most hard-coded entities in the game.
 This tutorial will teach you how to create boat mechanics for yourself.